U-Shift/Transport-Demand-Modelling/5-GeneralizedLinearModels.md

 ##### Goodness of fit

 Estimate goodness of fit parameters for the PDF of ACCIDENT.
-This test analyses the equality between the mean and the variance through Poisson Regression Standard against the alternative of the variance exceeding the mean (Negative Binomial)
+This test analyses the equality between the mean and the variance through Poisson Regression Standard against the alternative of the variance exceeding the mean (Negative Binomial).

 ``` r
 gf<-goodfit(df$ACCIDENT,  type= "poisson", method= "ML") #Maximum Likelihood method